 - You deserve rest and time for yourself!

 - As we progress through cold seasons and COVID-19 waves, you might not always be as comfortable as others doing things - like hanging out with friends or going to many different places.
 This is completely valid, and you should feel comfortable asking for patience as things evolve post-COVID.

 The longer you wait to express your own boundaries, the more uncomfortable it becomes for the person asking something of you to hear that “No.” Whether you need more time on an assignment, can’t make it to lunch with your friend, or just need some alone time, it's important to say “No” ASAP.
 This gives both you and the other person more time to readjust and make new plans that work best with your schedules.

 Setting boundaries for yourself and saying “No” to things you don’t want to do or don't have the time/capacity to do can go a long way with the people you care about.
-Being honest about the things you have going on is a valuable life skill, and can better help the people in your life understand what you have going on.
-Lying about why you can't commit to plans can cause drama and stress down the road, so it's better to always be honest.
-If there's anything that the past two years have taught us, it's that life can be chaotic sometimes, and needing time for yourself is not a reflection of personal failure or disrespect for the person asking something of you!
+Being honest about the things you have going on is a valuable life skill, and can better help the people in your life understand what's on your plate, and your limitations.
+Lying about why you can't commit to plans can cause avoidable drama and stress down the road, so it's better to always be honest.
+Life can be chaotic sometimes, and needing time for yourself is not a reflection of personal failure or disrespect for the person asking something of you!

 Just remember to be respectful when saying no to anyone.
-People might not be aware of your boundaries until you express them - so take a moment to check that the message you want to send is kind.
+People might not be aware of your boundaries until you express them - so take a moment to check that the message you want to send is kind and clear.